Paravur railway station: Significance

 Paravur is a tourism spot with estuaries, backwaters and beaches.
 Estuaries in Paravur attracts a good number of people.
 Paravur railway station is located at Paravur town centre, which gained in significance because of proximity to famous Puttingal Temple, Kollam Government Medical College in Parippally, proposed Kinfra Park in Polachira, LPG filling station in Ezhippuram (Parippally) etc. It is the only railway station in the Chathannoor constituency.
 People from Paravur municipal region and neighbouring Poothakkulam, Chathannoor, Chirakkara, Kappil (part of Edava panchayath) and Parippally panchayats are depending on this railway station.
 Paravur railway station is declared as the gateway station of Government Medical College Hospital, Kollam.

-Annual passenger earnings from Paravur railway station
+Annual passenger earnings and footfall

 During 2012–2013, Southern Railway has given halt for 3 pairs of trains at Paravur railway station.
 That helped to give a 40% increase in revenue of the station.